-The American Chemical Society, in a review of various programs, has called the School of Chemical Sciences at Illinois "a major force in chemical education" in the U.S., and national rankings of chemistry departments consistently put Illinois near the top.
-We are very proud that our faculty and alumni have played a vital role in shaping the chemical sciences in our nation.
+The American Chemical Society, in a review of various programs, has called the School of Chemical Sciences at Illinois (the administrative unit that houses the Departments of Chemistry and Chemical & Biomolecular Engineering) "a major force in chemical education" in the U.S. National rankings of chemistry departments consistently put Illinois in the top echelon.
+We are very proud of the vital roles that our faculty and alumni have played in shaping the chemical sciences in our nation.
+At one point in our 150+ year history, one out of every ten chemists in the United States was an Illini chemist!
 As a graduate student at Illinois, you will experience the thrill of working on the most challenging problems in the molecular sciences.
 After graduation, you will join the world's largest and most successful group of chemical sciences alumni.